ankane/searchkick/README.md

 end
 ```

-Tell the query to use conversions once the reindex is complete.
+*After the reindex is complete* (to prevent errors), tell the search query to use conversions.

 ```ruby
 Book.search do